mongodb/amboy/README.rst

-   make lint                    # lints all packages make test-<package>          # runs the tests only for a specific packages make lint-<package>          # lints a specific package make html-coverage-<package> # generates the coverage report for a specific package make coverage-html           # generates the coverage report for all packages
+   make lint                    # lints all packages make test-<package>          # runs the tests only for a specific packages make lint-<package>          # lints a specific package make html-coverage-<package> # generates the HTML coverage report for a specific package make html-coverage           # generates the HTML coverage report for all packages

 The buildsystem also has a number of flags, which may be useful for more iterative development workflows: ::